syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/scrolling.md

 ---
 layout: post
-title: Scrolling inSyncfusion ASP.NET Core Grid Component
+title: Scrolling in Syncfusion ASP.NET Core Grid Component
 description: Learn here all about Scrolling in Syncfusion ASP.NET Core Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Scrolling